benngermin/audio-courses/SPEECHIFY_IMPLEMENTATION.md

 # 🎤 Speechify-Type Read-Along Implementation

 ## 🎉 Implementation Complete!

-A comprehensive Speechify-style read-along system has been successfully implemented, featuring synchronized text highlighting with audio playbook, click-to-seek functionality, and customizable reading experiences.
+A comprehensive Speechify-style read-along system has been successfully implemented, featuring synchronized text highlighting with audio playback, click-to-seek functionality, and customizable reading experiences.
+The system has evolved to use a modern sliding panel architecture for optimal user experience.

 ---